 The simple answer is that you can expect to pay anywhere from twenty-five thousand to seventy-five thousand dollars for a hundred to three hundred page book.
 Anything less and you’re hiring someone with little or no experience (and please beware of plagiarized work).

 How long does it take to write a book?

 Ghostwriters usually budget between four months and two years to write a book.
 Personally, I ask for six to eight months to write a full-length book, although I might be able to complete it faster.
 Some projects require extra research and interviews, so I like to leave some buffer room.
 Having said that, if a client needs it sooner, I do what I can to accommodate their schedule.

 Does a ghostwriter publish books?
 Do they edit?

 The main job of a ghostwriter is to write your book, in your voice and style, with your information and ideas.
 While some ghostwriters do edit, not all are trained editors.
 For instance, I’m not.
 And most ghostwriters and editors are not publishers.

 Here is an article I wrote that breaks down the jobs of writing professionals in detail:

 Do ghostwriters ever work for a percentage of the sales of the book (royalties)?

 Does it upset you that, even though you wrote the book, someone else gets all the credit?

-I’m asked this a lot.
+Over the years, I have been asked this a lot.
 My answer is no, it really doesn’t bother me at all.
 That seems to surprise some people.